pan-grayza/Pan-Grayza/README.md

-### Hi there 👋, my name is Stepan
+# Hi there 👋, my name is Stepan
 #### I am Front-End Developer

 I'm Stepan from Ukraine.
 I'm sort of Front-End Developer, that enjoys studying something new about design, programing and science.

-Skills:  JS / HTML / CSS
+##Skills
+* 💻 HTML, CSS, JS

 - 🔭 I’m currently working on this page.